The Way of WuTan

 Through martial virtue I embrace all challenges in daily life.

-Tai Chi and Chi Kung
+Tai Chi and QiGong

 The health benefits gained through regular practice have long been recognised by those that participate, and this is the main purpose for its increased popularity around the globe over the last few decades.
 The ability, and need, to bring some unity to mind and body has never been so paramount, and modern studies are now also confirming these benefits to regular practice: